nats-io/nats-architecture-and-design/adr/ADR-32.md

 When a reconnect event is received, client should:

 - Resume the heartbeat timer.
 - Check if consumer exists (fetch consumer info).
-If consumer is not available, terminate `Consume()` execution.
+If consumer is not available, terminate `Consume()` execution with error.
+This operation may have to be retried several times as JetStream may not be immediately available.
 - Publish a new pull request.

 ###### Message processing algorithm

 Below is the algorithm for receiving and processing messages.
-It does not take into account server reconnects and heartbeat checks - those should be handled asynchronously in a separate thread / routine.
+It does not take into account server reconnects and heartbeat checks - Process of handling those was described in previous sections.

 1. Verify whether a new pull request needs to be sent:
    - pending messages count reaches threshold
    - pending byte count reaches threshold
 2. If yes, publish a new pull request and add request's `batch` and `max_bytes` to pending messages and bytes counters.
-3. Check if new message is availabe.
+3. Check if new message is available.
    - if yes, go to #4
    - if not, go to #1
 4. Reset the heartbeat timer.
 5. Verify the type of message:
-   - if message is a hearbeat message, go to #1
+   - if message is a heartbeat message, go to #1
-   - if message is a user message, handle it and subtract 1 message from pending message count and message size from pending bytes count and go to #1
+   - if message is a user message, handle it (return or execute callback) and subtract 1 message from pending message count and message size from pending bytes count and go to #1
    - if message is an error, go to #6
 6. Verify error type:
    - if message contains `Nats-Pending-Messages` and `Nats-Pending-Bytes` headers, go to #7
-   - else terminate the subscription and exit
+   - verify if error should be terminal based on [Status handling](#status-handling), then issue a warning/error (if required) and terminate if necessary.
 7. Read the values of `Nats-Pending-Messages` and `Nats-Pending-Bytes` headers.
 8. Subtract the values from pending messages count and pending bytes count respectively.
 9. Go to #1.